 Figure 6.15.2.3-1: Procedure of UE-initiated bootstrap data channel establishments

-1. UMF_O indicates that it supports AGW media capability and DC related media capability through above NF registration procedure.
+1. The UMF_O performs the NF registration procedure desvribed in clause 6.15.2.1 and indicates its support for AGW media capability and DC related media capability using NF registration procedure.

 2. UE A sends an INVITE request to the P-CSCF_O with an initial SDP offer, to initiates an IMS call to UE B (called party).
-The initial SDP offer includes one description for the bootstrap data channel media stream between UE A and the local network.
+The initial SDP offer includes the description for the bootstrap data channel media stream between UE A and the local network.

-3. P-CSCF_O sends NF discovery request to NRF carrying required NF information: NF type(value: 'UMF'), media plane service names (value: 'AGW').
-NRF provides UMF_O as the target NF in the response message.
+3. P-CSCF_O sends NF discovery request to the NRF providing NF information: NF type(value: 'UMF'), media plane service names (value: 'AGW').
+The NRF provides UMF_O as the target NF in the response message.

-4. P-CSCF_O sends Reserve and Configure Connect Point request to UMF_O to acquire two DC connection point information: 1) first DC connection point for connecting to UE A, 2) second DC connection point for connecting to local network.
+4. P-CSCF_O sends NFReserveAndConfigureConnectionPoint request to UMF_O to acquire two DC connection point information: 1) first DC connection point for connecting to UE A, 2) second DC connection point for connecting to local network.
 Connection point information includes their unique identification, local IP, local port, URL address, etc.

-NOTE 1: The audio / video connection points are acquired by the same message, but the following procedure will not be described audio/video related processing in detail.
+NOTE 1: The audio / video connection points are acquired using the same message, but details are omitted in this procedure.

 5. P-CSCF_O forwards the INVITE message to S-CSCF-O, and the address in SDP is replaced with the local address of second connection point.
 Additionally, the INVITE carries the information of the two connection points and UMF_O.
 The connection point information includes their unique identification, URL address, etc. The UMF_O information includes unique identification of UMF_O.